douglasF5/alfajor-ds-algos-scratchpad/electronic-numbers-generator/README.md

 ## Task description

-1. Create one function that receives an input and returns an output like these:
+1. Create a function that receives an input and returns an output like this:

 Input:
   <pre>